Master’s in Communication in Montana

 Montana is home to one school that offers a master's in communication program.
 The University of Montana in Missoula offers an on-campus Master of Arts in Communication Studies program that aims to ready students for the doctoral study of communication as well as for professional careers.

-Upon graduation, students will be well prepared for doctoral programs in communication, a career in teaching, or a career in one of Montana's major industries such as agriculture, travel and tourism, financial services, state and local government, or healthcare and education.
+Upon graduation, students will be well prepared for doctoral programs in communication, teaching, or a career in one of Montana's major industries such as agriculture, travel and tourism, financial services, state and local government, or healthcare and education.
 Major employers in Montana that may provide potential career opportunities for communications graduates include Billings Clinic, Glacier Bancorp, Aageson Farm, and Big Sky Resort.

 See below for details about the master's in communication program at the University of Montana: